rickosborne/cascades/md/06-1-1-awake.md

 "Coming up on nine-thirty, Pacific."
 Terry's watch was a huge gold-plated monstrosity that I could almost read from six feet away.
-It had an almost vertical bar of hands on the 12 and 6—he kept his watch on Eastern time and translated without thinking about it.
+It had a just-off-vertical bar of hands on the 12 and 6—he kept his watch on Eastern time and translated without thinking about it.

 I wolfed down the other two bites of my salad.